Sensory therapy for Alzheimer’s reduces agitation

 4. Coin sorting

-Sorting coins into small glass or ceramic bowls is fun, soothing, and may even give your senior a sense of purpose if you ask them to help you sort your loose change.
+Sorting coins into small glass or ceramic bowls is fun and soothing.
+It might also give your older adult a sense of purpose if you ask them to help you sort your loose change.

 6. Loop board